Dynamic Pacing for Real-time Satellite Traffic: Evaluation

 \subsection{Testbed Setup}

-Our queue policy was evaluated through peer-to-peer videoconferencing calls conducted within a controlled testbed environment.
-Our testbed environment leveraged Cloudlab~\cite{duplyakin2019design} for the underlying compute infrastructure, AlphaRTC~\cite{eo2022opennetlab}-- an open-source WebRTC fork-- as the videoconferencing client, and the StarryNet network emulation tool~\cite{lai2023starrynet}.
+Our queue policy was evaluated with peer-to-peer videoconferencing calls conducted within a controlled testbed and real satellite environments.
+Our setup leveraged Cloudlab~\cite{duplyakin2019design} for the underlying compute infrastructure, AlphaRTC~\cite{eo2022opennetlab}-- an open-source WebRTC fork-- as the videoconferencing client, and the StarryNet network emulation tool~\cite{lai2023starrynet}.
 StarryNet was configured using publicly available TLE data to emulate dynamic satellite network conditions.
-We evaluated our approach against WebRTC's default queue limit policy, where GCC served as the common rate control algorithm for both setups.
-We report the following key performance metrics: video bitrate (Mbps), freeze rate (freezes/minute), packet loss (\%), and end-to-end delay (ms).
-We perform A/B testing across hundreds of calls and report our results below.
+For live deployments, we utilized Starlink as our network provider.
+We primarily evaluated our approach (Ours) against WebRTC's default queue limit policy (Def), where GCC served as the common rate control algorithm for both setups.
+We report the following key performance metrics: video bitrate (Mbps), freeze rate (freezes/minute), video frame rate (frames/second), P95 end-to-end delay (ms), and the mean packet loss (\%).
+We perform A/B testing across hours of live calls and report our results below.